 Given current concerns for coronavirus exposure…

 - Non-urgent inquiries should be emailed to us at email@example.com.
 Phone call wait times are currently long, as we are experiencing extremely high call volume.
 Contact us in regards to booking routine/vaccine appointments at firstname.lastname@example.org.

-- As of 3/20/20 we can no longer allow pet owners into the building, with the exception of euthanasia appointments.
+- We are continuing “curbside” service & not currently allowing pet owners into the building, with the exception of euthanasia appointments.
 For all appointments, owners are required to hand their pet off to a staff member at the door and provide a cell number for the doctor to call them once they have examined the pet.
-Our main building is functioning exclusively as an emergency clinic.
-Wellness appointments can be scheduled at our Corner Clinic for new puppy/kitten initial vaccine series, adult dogs & cats requiring a rabies booster, and a limited scope of minor health concerns.
+Our main building is functioning primarily as an emergency clinic.
+Wellness appointments can be scheduled at our Corner Clinic for new puppy/kitten initial vaccine series, adult dogs & cats requiring booster vaccines, and a limited scope of minor health concerns.

 - Remote healthcare service is available through the TeleVet mobile app so you may send a virtual consultation request to us whenever your pet is sick or has a minor injury.
 (As always, please call our 24-hour emergency line – 860 646 6134 – if your pet has an urgent medical condition such as trouble breathing, serious injuries, or other imminently life-threatening concerns.)
 To get started, download the TeleVet app on the iTunes or Google Play store, then create your personal profile and one for your pets (pictures encouraged!).
 Click here for a quick tutorial video on how it all works.

 - If you are not feeling well, and have concerns about your pet, or if you are exhibiting respiratory signs, have a fever, or have traveled to any part of the world experiencing high incidence of outbreaks, then…

 - Call us to speak to a doctor who will determine if your pet needs to be seen.
 We are making efforts to avoid the need for office visits whenever reasonable.